 - Vaccinated and examined once a year by a qualified veterinarian,

-- Able to have their feet cleaned an sanitized with a spray on entrance and exit of hospital visits.
+- Able to have their feet cleaned and sanitized with a spray on entrance and exit of hospital visits.

 “So as the doctor said after the infection control meeting, the dogs are actually cleaner than the average person who walks through the door,” says de Klerk.

-In South Africa (and across the globe), there is no doubt that animal therapy has repeatedly proved its worth, and more than enough people have been witness to this.
+In South Africa (and across the globe), there is no doubt that animal therapy has repeatedly proved its worth.
+More than enough people have witnessed this.

 “An animal visit can offer entertainment or a welcome distraction from pain and infirmity.
-People often talk to the visiting pets, and share with them their thoughts and feelings and memories.
+People often talk to visiting pets and share with them their thoughts and feelings, and memories.
 Animal visits provide something to look forward to.
-Stroking a dog or cat can reduce a person’s blood pressure, and petting encourages use of hands and arms, stretching and turning,” explains chair of Pets as Therapy, Marieanna le Roux.
+Stroking a dog or cat can reduce a person’s blood pressure, and petting encourages the use of hands and arms, stretching and turning,” explains the chair of Pets as Therapy, Marieanna le Roux.